What style of therapy do you use?

 Can I see you and then bring in my partner or family members?

 Yes, depending on who you are seeing.
-It includes, your partner, family members, co-workers, community and also the culture you live within.
+Your system includes, your partner, family members, co-workers, community and also the culture you live within.
 It is very difficult to make progress if you are not considering how all of the systems in your life are impacting you.
 I encourage partners and family members to join when it feels fitting to the treatment plan.
 I typically build the treatment plan around one person and from there we can include others depending on what goals we are working on.

 How do I know you will not be biased to my partner or to me in couples counseling?